One of the most common cover letter mistakes is getting the length wrong.

 Why would you not send a cover letter (other than because you’re being lazy)?

-The cover letter is engaging, relevant to the role, and clearly describes how the candidate would be a great asset to the company.
+The cover letter is engaging, and clearly describes how the candidate would be a great fit for the role and an asset to the company.

 Who would you select for interview?